-Part of the award winning Chiswick Park Development, this £5M corten and precast concrete bridge provides a strategic link to the local underground station.
-We are the lead designers of the bridge, which we believe to be both simple and elegant.
+Part of the award-winning Chiswick Park Development, this 120m weathering steel bridge provides a strategic link to the local underground station.
+We were the lead designers of the bridge, which we believe to be both simple and elegant.
 It provides a considered response to the functional and aesthetic objectives of the brief…not showy but quietly good looking.
-By careful choice of materials and structural systems as well as attention to detail in the finishes, the bridge is easy to construct and maintain and will provide its users with, we hope, just the right amount of delight.
+By careful choice of materials and structural systems as well as attention to detail in the finishes, the bridge was easy to construct and also easy to maintain and will provide its users with, we hope, just the right amount of delight.

-The specific clearance requirements from the road and rail infrastructure inform the geometry of the bridge.
+The specific clearance requirements from the road and rail infrastructure informed the geometry of the bridge.
 Expedition worked closely with Network Rail to explore new approaches to achieve their safety requirements.
-Construction sequencing involving lifting a single 50m span over the rail track to minimise disruption, and alternative designs for the pedestrian protection system have been included in the design.
+Construction sequencing involved lifting a single 50m span over the rail track to minimise disruption, and alternative designs for the pedestrian protection system were included in the design.